While on the press tour for Blade Runner 2049, director Denis Villeneuve discussed why original composer Johann Johannsson was removed from the film.

 Thirty years after the events of the first film, a new blade runner, LAPD officer K (Ryan Gosling), unearths a long-buried secret that has the potential to plunge what’s left of society into chaos.
 K’s discovery leads him on quest to find Rick Deckard (Harrison Ford), a former LAPD blade runner who has been missing for thirty years.

 Directed by Denis Villeneuve, the film stars Ryan Gosling, Harrison Ford, Ana de Armas, Sylvia Hoeks, Robin Wright, Mackenzie Davis, Carla Juri, Lennie James, Dave Bautista, Jared Leto and Barkhad Abdi.

 Blade Runner 2049 will be released in theaters on October 6th, 2017.

 10 Reasons Jared Leto Is The Worst Joker

 The Joker is one of the most iconic characters in fiction.
 His bombastic schemes, twisted behavior and eerie laugh are the things nightmares are made from.
 Amazing actors like Jack Nicholson and Heath Ledger have brought the Joker to life over the years, and he will continue to grace the big and small screen for years to come.

 Jared Leto is another amazing actor who’s been lucky enough to play the Joker.
-The actor, who’s set to star in the upcoming Blade Runner 2049, was dealt a poor script in Suicide Squad and wasn’t given a chance to properly shine.
+The actor was dealt a poor script in Suicide Squad and wasn’t given a chance to properly shine.
 Certain aspects of his character were enjoyable, and hopefully he will be better in future renditions, but for now, Leto is considered a disappointment.
 No matter how far the actor pushed himself to get into character, things just didn’t click for him this time around.

 Hit Next to find learn about the 10 reasons why Jared Leto is the worst Joker!